mayakraft/Workshops/Introduction to Coding- Javascript, Data, and Poetry.md

 * *block* elements push the next item (in the code) to sit BELOW them.
 * *inline* elements make the next item sit NEXT to it (to the right). (you can of course flip things and make everything right justified).

+this means, inside the code, it ignores the line breaks.

 some block elements: `<p></p>`, `<h1></h1>`, `<div></div>`

 some inline elements: `<em></em>`, `<strong></strong>`, `<span></span>`

 ### Attributes

+Let's give our elements more ability.
 An element might sometimes needs more information.
 Consider the element name `<p>` where can you put more information?

 > inside the `< >`, after the `p`

 * a hyperlink needs to know **where** to take you: `href`
 * an image needs to know the filename: `src`

+this code goes in 3 parts:

+1. attribute
+2. equal sign
+3. what the attribute equals, sometimes in "" marks

 ### Invisible Elements